 - Decreased vision

 - Wearing unclean lens is another cause of Acanthamoeba keratitis.
-The presence of disinfectants in the water supply boosts microbial risks, which in turn increases your chance of contracting acnthamoeba infection.
+The presence of disinfectants in the water supply boosts microbial risks, which in turn increases your chance of contracting acanthamoeba

-- Injury is another cause of keratitis infection.
+- The injury is another cause of keratitis infection.
 If any object scratches or hits the surface of the cornea, keratitis can be caused without any infection.
-Any type of injury may allow bacteria or fungi to enter cornea through damaged surface, causing infection of an eye.
+Any type of injury may allow bacteria or fungi to enter cornea through the damaged surface, causing infection of an eye.

 Virus herpes and virus causing chlamydia can also result in keratitis.
 One must maintain good contact lens hygiene to prevent acanthamoeba keratitis.

 An early diagnosis may help to treat acanthamoeba keratitis.
-The infection is diagnosed best by eye care specialist based on the symptoms.
+The infection is diagnosed best by eye care specialist based on Acanthamoeba keratitis symptoms.
 The growth of the amoeba is seen by the process named confocal microscopy.
 GAE (granulomatous amoebic encephalitis) and disseminated infection are most difficult to diagnose and are generally diagnosed in the advanced stages.
 Topical cationic antiseptic agent like polyhexamethylene biguanide(0.02%) or chlorhexidine(0.02%) with or without diamidine like propamidine(0.1%) or hexamidine(0.1%) can be used as part of treatment.
-Topical cyclopegic solutions and some oral nonstreoidal medicines can also be taken for controlling pain.
+Topical cycloplegic solutions and some oral nonsteroidal medicines can also be taken for controlling pain.

 Here are some of the tips which could be followed to prevent any type of eye infections: